Restriction Orifice Calculator - Find Flow Rate

 Q1 What is orifice restriction?

 A1 Orifice restriction refers to the use of an orifice plate or similar device within a piping system to regulate fluid flow.
 The orifice creates a constriction, resulting in a drop in pressure as the fluid passes through.
-This drop can be utilized to control flow rates, improve measurement accuracy, or facilitate mixing processes.
+This drop can be utilised to control flow rates, improve measurement accuracy, or facilitate mixing processes.
 The size and shape of the orifice directly influence the flow characteristics, making it a critical component in systems designed for precise fluid handling.
-These devices are widely used in various applications, including chemical processing, water treatment, and HVAC systems, allowing for controlled delivery of fluids while maintaining system efficiency.
+These devices are widely used in various applications, including chemical processing, water treatment, and HVAC systems.

 Q2 What is the difference between a restrictor and an orifice?